harsh183/gentle_kotlin/_posts/2019-12-27-variables-basic-math.md

 # Values

 Values are immutable variables, or variables that can't be changed over time.
-While normal variables can be changed and reset, values are protected after being initialized and can't be reassigned.
+While normal variables can be changed and reset, values can't be reassigned after initialization.

 A real-life example would be pi:  by definition pi is a constant, and we can use it for numerous calculations, such as the diameter of a circle.